 A Family Affair

 It is a credit to the successful format of the race series that several regular competitors today have been racing in it since the first event in 1985.
-One used to race in the 1960s and has recently joined the series with his son.
 There are several “children” now racing alongside their parents in the Morgan Challenge and there are several lady drivers so it is a fully inclusive and family affair.
 In fact it prides itself on being more than just a race series – it is a family of Morgan drivers.

 Spirit of Morgan Racing